bparmentier/mobib-reader/README.md

-# MOBIB Basic reader
+# MOBIB reader

-This tool currently retrieves the remaining number of trips available on your MOBIB Basic card.
+This tool currently retrieves the number of remaining trips available on your MOBIB card.

-MOBIB cards use the Calypso standard so the tool may work with other cards like Navigo or Lisboa VIVA.
+MOBIB uses the Calypso standard so the tool may also work with other cards like Navigo or Lisboa VIVA.